PeterBaptista/TypingTest/README.md

 <h1> This is a Typing Test website </h1>

->It's all about trying to type the text that's displaying on the website, the point of this site is to see how how fast you type with your keyboard.
+>It's all about trying to type the text that's displaying on the website, hence the point of this site is to see how how fast you type with your keyboard.

 ![first print](https://github.com/PeterBaptista/TypingTest/blob/main/website%20photos/type-website.png)